Get Involved: Become a Volunteer

 Desired Board Member competencies and qualities include:

-• Having a passion for and commitment to the mission; understanding of the association; serving on the Board is a privilege.
+• Having a passion for and commitment to the mission, understanding of the association, and that serving on the board is a privilege

 The Governance Committee reviews the applications and makes a recommendation to the Board of Directors for the following year’s Board.
 Once approved, a slate of recommended directors is sent to all meetings professional members in October.
 Members can vote on the slate and the results are announced at the Annual Business Meeting in November.
 Board terms are for three years and are not renewable; officer terms are for one year.